• SELLING YOUR GUITAR? We pay top dollar for vintage Fender, Gibson, and Martin instruments.

 • Nickel-plated with white plastic buttons

-Tonal Characteristics: The 1963 Casino Sound
+Tonal characteristics of the 1963 Casino

 The 1963 Casino occupies a unique position in the tonal spectrum, offering characteristics that bridge the gap between hollow-body jazz guitars and solid-body rock instruments.
 The fully hollow construction creates a complex acoustic response that interacts with the electric components in fascinating ways.

-Acoustic Properties
+Acoustic properties

 Unlike semi-hollow guitars with center blocks, the Casino's fully hollow construction provides: